 An essay on the Presocratic philosophers written long ago but to which I return continually in my thoughts.
 In it I trace the origins of dialectical philosophy and show how it conforms to the same pattern of innovation in vase painting (which occurred first, but is near contemporary).

 The pattern of this way of looking at the world I believe can also be found in the activity of the lower passions of the soul, the thymos and epithymia.
-This connection opens up a world of possible ideas that hopefully I’ll be able to write about one day.
+This connection opens up a world of possible ideas that I’m trying to work through gradually on my Substack.

 In his Biograph shorts of 1908–1913, D.W.
 Griffith invented the grammar of narrative cinema as we know it.
 In Griffith/Simone I create a montage of elements from these films to create a new narrative in tense dialogue with the music of Nina Simone.
 Both Griffith (from Kentucky) and Simone (from North Carolina) drew from Appalachian folk traditions to create their art.
 Both knew poverty, hardship, and success on a global level.
 Yet their experiences and perspectives are so painfully at odds.